 This book starts before Rapture was created.
 Major characters in this novel include:

 Andrew Ryan: Ryan is the creator of Rapture.
 He creates Rapture because he believes that the world will die at the hands of a nuclear holocaust.

 Bill McDonagh: McDonagh is a British engineer and he is recruited by Andrew Ryan to help create the city and protect it.

 Frank Fontaine: Fontaine is a criminal who sneaks his way into Rapture.
 He is the main antagonist in the story along with Andrew Ryan.
 Ryan and Fontaine are constantly fighting over the right to rule Rapture and this causes conflict within the novel and impacts the city.

 Brigid Tenenbaum: Tenenbaum is a geneticist.
 She helped create the plasmids and the ADAM responsible for the destruction of Rapture.
 She was also a scientific assistant in the concentration camps in Germany in World War II.

-My goodreads rating is three stars.
-I liked that this book gave new insight on the world of Rapture, however I didn’t like this book as much as I thought I would.
+My Goodreads rating is three stars.
+I liked that this book gave new insight into the world of Rapture, however, I didn’t like this book as much as I thought I would.
 I recommend this book to anyone who is a fan of the video game, but if you’re not interested in Bioshock, you wouldn’t find this book interesting.